 The Definition of a Check Card

-Also known as debit cards, check cards are a type of payment card that draws against your checking account.
+Check cards are also known as debit cards.
+They are a type of payment card that draws against your checking account.
 In other words, when you use your check card, the funds for the purchase come directly out of your checking account.
 Think of check cards as the plastic version of a check, only they're more convenient to use and widely accepted.

 While a number of business establishments don't take checks, businesses overwhelmingly accept check cards or debit cards.
 The companies that typically don't take debit cards are the same ones that wouldn't take credit cards either.
 Most commonly, these places are cash-only establishments and seek to avoid the fees merchants must pay to use debit and credit cards.

 What to Expect When Making a Purchase

-Check card payments can often be processed as "debit" or "credit" transactions, so when you're at the store counter ready to buy, say, your groceries or a new pair of shoes, you might be asked how you'd like to pay: credit or debit.
+Check card payments can often be processed as "debit" or "credit" transactions, so when you're at the store counter ready to buy, say, your groceries or a new pair of shoes, you might be asked how you'd like to use the card as a credit or debit transaction.

 For most individuals, either option won't pose any harm, though debits will be processed quicker than credit charges.
 That's because if you decide to make the purchase using your check card as a debit, you'll be asked to enter your personal identification number (PIN) and the funds will be drawn immediately.
 On the other hand, a credit charge will typically be in "pending" status in your account until the payment posts a day or so later.